scaleway/terraform-provider-scaleway/docs/resources/instance_security_group.md

   outbound_rule {
     action = "accept"
-    ip = "8.8.8.8" # Only allow outgoing conection to this IP.
+    ip = "8.8.8.8" # Only allow outgoing connection to this IP.
   }
 }
 ```